Southern Utah University: Outdoor recreation

-SUU's, nicknamed the "University of the Parks," location in the southeast Great Basin about 20 mi north of the northeastern edge of the Mojave Desert gives it a cooler and less arid climate compared to the nearby Dixie region only 45 minutes south.
+SUU's, nicknamed the "University of the Parks," location in the southeast Great Basin about 20 mi north of the northeastern edge of the Mojave Desert gives it a cooler and less arid climate compared to the nearby southern Utah "Dixie" region only 45 minutes south.
 With 13 national and state parks near SUU's campus outdoor recreation is a popular student activity, with many participating in rock climbing, hiking, backpacking, camping, mountain biking and boating in the surrounding red cliffs.
 SUU is a 60-minute drive from Zion National Park, 90-minute drive from Bryce Canyon National Park and only a 30-minute drive to Kolob Canyons.

-Greek life

-SUU is home to four Greek-letter organizations: Alpha Phi (sorority), Delta Psi Omega (sorority), Sigma Chi (fraternity), and Chi Phi (fraternity).
-Every year Greek students provide hundreds of hours of community service, raise thousands of dollars for charities and build leadership skills.
-Greek students also tap into a network of chapters around the world and build connections with Greek alumni such as former Utah Governor Jon Huntsman (Sigma Chi), award-winning actress Kimberly Williams-Paisley (Alpha Phi), renowned news anchor Walter Cronkite (Chi Phi).

 Athletics

 Southern Utah Thunderbirds have a rich history of competing against college teams throughout the country and in the State of Utah.
-Teams compete in the Western Athletic Conference with football in the NCAA Football Championship Subdivision (FCS, formerly known as Division I-AA).
+Most teams compete in the Western Athletic Conference; football competes in the NCAA Football Championship Subdivision (FCS, formerly known as Division I-AA) in the football-only United Athletic Conference.
 When the Thunderbirds entered the Big Sky Conference in 2012 they discontinued baseball and established men's and women's tennis in its place.
 In the summer of 2020, SUU discontinued tennis.
-The SUU gymnastics team competes within the Mountain Rim Gymnastics Conference (MRGC).
-The Thunderbirds currently have fifteen athletic programs.
+The SUU gymnastics team competes within the Mountain Pacific Sports Federation (MRGC).
+The Thunderbirds have thirteen athletic programs.
+The Thunderbirds will rejoin the Big Sky Conference starting in 2026 after a four-year absence.